BGIResearch/DynPerturb/README.md

 This will install all the Python dependencies needed for the project.

-## Task1 : Transcription factor perturbation reveals dose-, time-, and state-dependent regulatory sensitivity during kidney injury
+## Task1 : Temporal perturbation mapping reveals regulatory fragility in CKD tubule cells
 **Training Command**

 This script is used to train a **self-supervised model** for **link prediction** in graph-based data.
 The training process is designed to handle large-scale datasets and support **distributed training** using **PyTorch's DistributedDataParallel (DDP)**.